-Environmental impact of this property This property produces 8.4 tonnes of CO2 This property's current environmental impact rating is E. It has the potential to be C. This property's potential production 3.5 tonnes of CO2 Properties get a rating from A (best) to G (worst) on how much carbon dioxide (CO2) they produce each year.
-CO2 harms the environment.
-You could improve this property's CO2 emissions by making the suggested changes.
+Environmental impact of this property This property produces 7.8 tonnes of CO2 This property's current environmental impact rating is D. It has the potential to be C. This property's potential production 5.0 tonnes of CO2 Properties get a rating from on how much carbon dioxide produce each year.
+CO2 ha e (CO2) they You could improve this property's CO2 emissions by making the suggested changes.
 This will help to protect the environment.
-Carbon emissions These ratings are based or • An average household produces 6 tonnes of CO2 average occupancy and energy use.
+Carbon emissions These ratings are based on assumptions about An average household produces 6 tonnes of CO2 average occupancy and energy use.
 People living at the property may use different amounts of energy.